cesear/Freelancer/README.md

 - From ProjectTableViewController viewDidLoad updated viewModel.updateDataSourceHandler with didUpdate()
 - Use UIKit to implement ProjectDetailsViewController UI instead of storyboard use snapkit to make the costraints
+- Use SwiftUI to implement ProjectTableViewController and ArchivedProjectsTableViewController UI instead of storyboard
 - Implement unit tests
-- Use SwiftUI to implement ProjectTableViewController and ArchivedProjectsTableViewController UI instead of storyboard
-- Add search for a project by name
 - Implement UI tests using Snapshotkit
+- Add search for a project by name (projects in progress only)

 ## Bonus Tasks
-- Implement Cascade when deleting a project so all sessions are alos deleted
+- Implement Cascade when deleting a project so all sessions are also deleted
 - Use combine with SwiftUI

 ## Design patterns